-At Delivery Hero, personalization of the user experience is at the very core.
-Right from identifying the right bakery for your dessert cravings to your favorite curry place for lunch, we get it all to your fingertips.
+At Delivery Hero, personalisation of the user experience is at the very core.
+Right from identifying the right bakery for your dessert cravings to your favourite curry place for lunch, we get it all to your fingertips.
 Let us see what goes behind the scenes to make this all happen.

 More often than not, when we talk about a recommendation system, the spotlight is on the algorithm used.
 However, in the last few years while working on our own recommendation and personalization system we discovered that there is more to it than meets the eye.
 Like any other complex and sophisticated system around us, recommendation systems are composed of a number of building blocks and moving parts.
 Not paying attention to each of these components can cause even the best algorithm to fail.

-In this post, we would discuss the building blocks of our personalization system along with our learnings.
+In this post, we will discuss the building blocks of our personalisation system along with our learnings.
 Let’s get started!

 A Team of Heroes